|Oracle® Database Utilities

 The server must have access to any files to be loaded by the access driver.

-The server must create and write the output files created by the access driver: the log file, bad file, discard file, and also any dump files created by the
+The server must create and write the output files created by the access driver: the log file, bad file, discard file, and any dump files created by the

 ORACLE_DATAPUMP access driver.